hoangNguyen210/Fall-Detection-Research-1/README.md

 | **C2** | Combination | 99.56  | 99.56 | 99.56 |99.55 |

 ## Conclusion and Future Work
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+There are some things that I need to do with this project in the future Room for improvement:
+- Solved the imbalanced issues in our dataset
+- Using more comprehensive architecture in an attempt to acquire higher performance

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Using the data augmentation method on minority classes
+- Utilizing a Mixture of Experts and a 3D-CNN model (in progress)

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [hoangng210a@gmail.com] - feel free to contact me!

 <!-- Optional -->